Abintra Wellness Elevation Thermography (Infrared Imaging)

 Are you a doctor?

-I am a certified thermography technician.
-I download your infrared images and paperless intake forms via a secure medical portal to Doctor William Amalu, the thermologist with whom I work.
-He will interpret the images and download a report to me, which I send to you, along with the images I took, via a secure, HIPAA approved email.
+No, I am a clinical thermography technician (also known a a clinical thermographer) certified by the Academy of Clinical Thermology.
+I download your infrared images and paperless intake forms via a secure medical portal to Doctor William Amalu, the board-certified thermologist with whom I work.
+He will interpret the images and download a report to me, which I send to you via a secure, HIPAA approved email.

 What can I expect when I come in?